 *data: [[ellen, 6], [“Beyonce”, Bshoe], [“Kate Winslet”, 11]]

 The above program would display the exact same chart as the one we made earlier.
 Here you can see the data keyword contains two variables, "ellen" and "Bshoe."
-You can substitute pieces of your data collection for variables, so long as you defined those variables previously in the program using the *save keyword or >>, like we did above.
+You can substitute variables for pieces of your data collection, so long as you defined those variables previously in the program using the *save keyword or >>, like we did above.
 Note when using variables, you do not need quotes (like how the variable "ellen," when used after the *data keyword, does not have quotes around it).

 For a refresher on variables, check out Introduction to GuidedTrack.